a New Campus Life!

 - There will be times when entry will be limited due to crowded conditions.
 We ask for your understanding and cooperation.

-Measures to be implemented during self-directed extracurricular activities
+Measures to be implemented during extracurricular and self-directed activities

-- At Activity Restriction Level 2 as specified in the “Ritsumeikan University Action Guidelines in Response to the COVID-19 Outbreak (BCP),” clubs planning a self-directed extracurricular activity will be asked to submit an activity plan including measures to prevent the spread of infection.
+- At Activity Restriction Level 2 as specified in the “Ritsumeikan University Action Guidelines in Response to the COVID-19 Outbreak (BCP),” only those clubs deemed as able to thoroughly enact infection prevention measures will be allowed to undertake normal extracurricular and self-directed activities in accordance with the guidelines issued by relevant associations.
 Resumption of limited activities will be permitted on a case-by-case basis, based on the submitted activity plan and by conducting interviews.
 Face-to-face activities including regional exchange events, competitions and camps held in a physical format will only be permitted to organizations that have obtained permission for resuming limited activities, based on prior application.

 - We understand that many of you students have been feeling anxiety and stress under this situation where you cannot engage in the activities in the way you used to before the outbreak of COVID-19.
 We can help bring an end to this situation if each one of us acts with awareness and responsibility.
 Please think over your behavior and adopt good and prudent practices to prevent the spread of infection, thoroughly avoiding the Three Cs (closed spaces, crowded places, and close contact settings) to prevent cluster infection.
 The Division of Student Affairs will work, together with students, to improve the environment and facilitate student activities.